KnobGen: Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models: Related Work

 \subsection{Conditional Diffusion with Semantic Maps}

 As textual prompts often lack the ability to convey detailed information, recent research has explored conditioning DMs on more complex or fine-grained semantic maps, such as sketches, depth maps, normal maps, etc. Works such as T2I-Adapter~\citep{mou2024t2i}, ControlNet~\citep{zhang2023adding}, and SCEdit~\citep{jiang2024scedit}, leverage pretrained T2I models but employ different mechanisms to interpret and integrate these detailed conditions into the diffusion process.
 UniControl~\citep{qin2023unicontrol} proposes a task-aware module to unify $N$ different conditions (i.e. $N=9$) in a single network, achieving promising multi-condition generation with significantly fewer model parameters compared to a multi-ControlNet approach.
 While \cite{koley2024s} attempts to democratize sketch-based diffusion models, their approach faces several significant limitations, as discussed in the Introduction section.
 In contrast, our dual-pathway method integrates both fine-grained and coarse-grained sketch conditions while maintaining the option for textual prompts.
-This design offers greater flexibility and control, accommodating users ranging from amateurs to professionals.